mttwise/aws-iot-fleetwise-evbatterymonitoring/docs/index.md

-# Welcome to MkDocs
+# Welcome to Connected Mobility Solution on AWS

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+For full documentation visit our [Implementation Guide](https://docs.aws.amazon.com/solutions/latest/connected-mobility-solution-on-aws/solution-overview.html)

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout
+## Deployable Components

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+This document shows the documentation for the main body of Connected Mobility Solution including deploying this developer portal and the core components distributed in the [CMS Github Repository](https://github.com/aws-solutions/connected-mobility-solution-on-aws)